Kwinana Freeway Southbound On-ramp from Manning Road

 - Provide left out only access at Edgecumbe Street to Manning Road, and

-- Create signalised access at the Manning Road intersection with Clydesdale Street (including right-turn pocket from Manning Road to Clydesdale Street).
+- Install cabling for future signals at Manning Road intersection with Clydesdale Street (including right-turn pocket from Manning Road to Clydesdale Street).

-Noise assessment for the project will be required under Western Australian Planning Commission requirements for major road developments.
+Initial noise assessment for the project is required under Western Australian Planning Commission criteria for major road developments.
 This includes undertaking noise monitoring and modelling that will be used to determine where and what type of noise mitigation will be required for the project.
 During construction works a Noise Management Plan will be developed and implemented to manage construction related noise.

-We will liaise closely with the local community through the project design and delivery stages.
+We are liaising closely with the local community and stakeholders through the project design and will continue this during the delivery stages.

-In the coming months, we will engage directly with residents at the boundaries of the project as well as other relevant local business owners, special interest groups and neighbouring landowners.
+Since mid-2017, we have been engaging directly with residents at the boundaries of the project as well as other relevant local business owners, special interest groups and neighbouring landowners.

-In addition, the local community will be able to access project information in a range of ways including, project updates, this webpage and information sessions.
+In addition, the local community can access project information in a range of ways including, project updates, this webpage and information sessions.
+Our next information sessions will be held in August / September 2018.